About Departmental Graduate Fellowships

-Social Welfare Departmental Graduate Fellowships are awarded on the basis of academic distinction and merit, demonstrated financial need, or a combination of both.
+Social Welfare Departmental Graduate Fellowships are generally awarded on the basis of academic distinction and merit, experience, and/or professional goals and interests.
 Preference for these departmentally restricted awards may also be given to students who have not received as much funding as other students in the department.

 Departmental fellowships are meant to help subsidize the cost of graduate school and generally do not cover the entire cost of attendance.
 Award amounts typically range from $500 to $10,000.
 Actual amounts, and the total number of awards made, vary from year to year depending on availability of funds.

 Some need-based fellowship funds can be used only for students who have demonstrated financial need through a completed Free Application for Federal Student Aid (FAFSA).
-All students who are eligible to file a FAFSA should submit a completed FAFSA by the priority deadline to be eligible and considered for any university funding, including Departmental Graduate Fellowships.
+To be eligible and considered for any university funding, including Departmental Graduate Fellowships, all students who are eligible to file a FAFSA should submit a completed FAFSA by the priority deadline, regardless of whether or not you intend to take out student loans (you can always decide later).

-To understand how departmental awards may affect other financial aid eligibility, please see the Financial Aid and Scholarship Office's Graduate Award Guide.
+To understand how departmental awards may affect other financial aid eligibility, please see the Financial Aid and Scholarship Office Graduate Award Guide.